Porcellino: In film

 The statue is also seen briefly in Harry Potter and the Chamber of Secrets (2002) as Harry Potter and Ron Weasley climb the Hogwarts staircase after crashing into the Whomping Willow, and again on the same staircase during the flashback scene where Tom Riddle speaks to Albus Dumbledore.
 It also appears in Harry Potter and the Deathly Hallows –Part 2 (2011) in the Room of Requirement.

-In 1962's film Light in the Piazza, starring Olivia De Havilland, George Hamilton, and Yvette Mimieux, a young George Hamilton plays Fabrizio.
-After buying flowers for Yvette's character, Clara, he pats the boars snout for luck.
-Citation: Light in the Piazza.
-Arthur Freed.
-MGM, February 7, 1962.
-Film.
+In the 1962 film Light in the Piazza, Fabrizio (George Hamilton) pats the boar's snout for luck after buying flowers.